 PDS2-PDS0 - Prescaler Divisor Select Bits

 These read/write bits select the prescaler divisor as shown in Table 13-8.

-The setting of '000' will bypass not only this prescaler but also the prescaler divisor fine adjust (PDFA).
-It is not recommended to bypass the prescaler while ENSCI is set, because the switching is not glitch free.
+The setting of '000' will bypass this prescaler.
+Do not bypass the prescaler while ENSCI is set, because unexpected results may occur.